Little by little

 This is bad news for everyone.
 You’re not the only one feeling sleep deprived.
 Your baby is sadly lacking too.

 So why do babies wake up so soon after they’ve fallen asleep?
 It’s usually down to the way they’re moving through their baby sleep cycles.

-Babies who have trouble transitioning from the light sleep phase that occurs when they’ve just gone to sleep into deep sleep where they are less easily woken are cat nappers.
+Babies who have trouble transitioning from the light sleep phase, that occurs when they’ve just gone to sleep, into deep sleep, where they are less easily woken, are cat nappers.

-Instead of shifting form one sleep phase to the next, they stir and wake up.
+Instead of shifting from one sleep phase to the next, they stir and wake up.
 In reality, they should be shifting to the restorative deep sleep phase, but they need some extra help to make this change.

 Some of these light sleeping babies have multiple cat naps a day (and even during the night) while others manage one longer sleep at some point.

 Sleep cycle make-over

 If your baby or toddler is a speedy sleeper, what can you do to help extend their sleep cycle?
 There are lots of things you can try: